stazman/family-meds/README.md

 # family-meds
-This app, built with Java, helps families keep a record of the meds that family members use.
+This app, built with Java, will help families keep a record of the meds that family members use.